BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 ![Kernel messages on serial interface](img/kernel_messages_serial_interface.png)

 Most computers these days lack an external serial interface.
 Therefore a simple RS232 to USB converter can be used.
 An example is the PL-2303HX (see https://www.adafruit.com/datasheets/PL2303HX.pdf for datasheet).
-An even easier option is to use the PiUART of AdaFruit [https://www.adafruit.com/product/3589](https://www.adafruit.com/product/3589).
+In our case an even easier option is to use the PiUART of AdaFruit [https://www.adafruit.com/product/3589](https://www.adafruit.com/product/3589).

 This device allows a computer to be connected to the Raspberry Pi using a simple USB connection.
 The PiUART bridges both interfaces and acts as a simple COM device for the computer.

 ![PiUART AdaFruit](img/piuart_adafruit.jpg)

 Before starting make sure that the power switch of the PiUART is in the **off mode**.
-This is only for low-power devices such as the Raspberry Pi Zero.
-The Raspberry Pi 3 needs to be externally powered.
-Attach the module to the computer and if needed install the driver for the COM device from [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+This is only for low-power devices such as the Raspberry Pi Zero. **The Raspberry Pi 3 needs to be externally powered.** Attach the module to the computer and if needed install the driver for the COM device from [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ![PiUART COM device](img/com_device.png)

-Next the RPi UART needs to be enabled and Bluetooth module needs to be disabled.
-This because the Bluetooth module is currently connected via the serial interface.
+Next the RPi UART needs to be enabled and the Bluetooth module needs to be disabled because the Bluetooth module is currently connected via the serial interface.
 To configure this open `/boot/config.txt` for editing (just plug the SD card back into your computer), and add the lines `enable_uart=1` and `dtoverlay=pi3-disable-bt` to the bottom of the file.
 Ensure that neither of the lines are already present.
 This enables the ttyS0 serial port on the GPIO pins 8 and 10.
 It also disables the Bluetooth module thereby also fixing the Pi 3's problem of the changing baud rates on the port.

 ```text
 # Enable the serial port